Make-School-Courses/IOT-1-Devices-and-IOT/docs/Class1.md

 # Devices and IOT Class 1

 ---
+## Objectives
-### Diagram the major components and functions of a range of current consumer and industrial embedded system devices and IOT devices as a group activity.
+- **Diagram the major components and functions of a range of current consumer and industrial embedded system devices and IOT devices as a group activity**
-### Make an Arduino Mega 2560 blink an LED using the Arduino IDE and mBlock which is a version of MIT Scratch that can generate Arduino code.
+- **Make an Arduino Mega 2560 blink an LED using the Arduino IDE and mBlock which is a version of MIT Scratch that can generate Arduino code**

+---

+# First steps
-### First steps: <br>Download and install the Arduino IDE and S4A (Scratch for Arduino) IDE using the following links
+### Download and install the Arduino IDE and S4A (Scratch for Arduino) IDE using the following links

 ##### Notes: The security settings on OS/X must be set to allow all applications to run or OS/X may throw up a dialog claiming the Arduino IDE and/or S4A is a damaged application erroneously.
 ![](images/ArduinoIDEDownload.png)